CUB Investment Services has the investment resources and experience you need to guide you to a successful financial future.

-After you have determined your needs, the next step in your investment strategy is building an investment plan.
+After determining your needs, the next step in your investment strategy is building an investment plan.
 This involves choosing the specific investments that will help you best achieve your desired goals.

-A variety of investment types, including stocks and bonds, life insurance and annuities may have a place in your overall plan.
-It’s important to understand these options and how they can help you achieve success.
+A variety of investment types, including stocks and bonds, life insurance, and annuities, may have a place in your overall plan.
+Therefore, it’s important to understand these options and how they can help you achieve success.

 Before selecting the best mix of investments for your portfolio, you should consider several factors as you develop your overall investment strategy: